About The Big Bus Sydney & Bondi Explorer Tour:

 Deluxe Ticket Inclusions:

-As well as providing 2-day access to the double decker buses, Deluxe ticket holders can ascend Sydney Tower Eye and explore the famous harbour with Captain Cook Cruises.
+As well as providing 2-day access to the double decker buses, Deluxe ticket holders can ascend Sydney Tower Eye (OR access Madame Tussauds) and explore the famous harbour with Captain Cook Cruises.

 Enjoy the best views in town from Sydney Tower Eye's 360° Observation Deck - the city's tallest building.
 In addition to general admission, experience the fun 4D Cinema pre-show.
 The Sydney Tower Eye Observation Deck is open 7 days a week 365 days a year.
 To gain entry, present your Sydney Explorer Deluxe ticket to staff at the admissions counter.